uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 - UUIDs SHOULD be treated as opaque values unless there is a good reason to do otherwise (i.e. never examine the bits in a UUID unless you really have no other choice)
 - As such, any storage mechanism capable of storing a series of bytes (minimum 9, maximum 64) is a valid storage mechanism for UUIDs.
 If an implementation chooses to only support 128-bit UUIDs, then anything that can store 16 bytes is valid.
 THERE IS NO REQUIREMENT ABOUT IMPLEMENTATIONS STORING UUIDS TO HAVE AN UNDERSTANDING OF THEIR CONTENTS.
+- A UUID with all zero bytes is never valid (per this doc and the allowed values per RFC4122), so instead of checking "is this UUID valid", compare against all zeros.
+THE LESS UUID INSPECTION IS DONE, THE BETTER (code faster, more obvious, less likely to be broken).
 - If you really must inspect a UUID, the procedure for determining the version is (see RFC4122 for normative reference on UUIDs version <= 5):
   - Read the two most significant bits from the octect 8 (zero-based) and if it's 0x10 the check the most significant 4 bits of octect 6 for the version number (per RFC4122)
   - Otherwise, per this new spec, check octect 8 for the value 0xE7 meaning version 7 or 0xE8 meaning version 8 (we can mention that we're using variant = 0b111 here and refer to RFC4122 section 4.1.1 for the background)